arrayio/array-io-keychain/README.md

 **KeyChain** is a standalone app for signing transactions and generating key pairs.
 It stores private keys in an isolated environment where no logger, debugger or spyware can intercept them because of the three-layer security protecting each action of the system.
 **KeyChain** supports transactions from and to various blockchains, including Ethereum and Ethereum classic, Litecoin, Bitcoin, and Bitshares.

 You can integrate **KeyChain** as a service through `pipe` or `websocket` methods.
-For quick step-by-step guides see [Pipe integration guide](https://github.com/arrayio/array-io-keychain/wiki/Pipe-Integration-guide) and [WebSocket integration guide](https://github.com/arrayio/array-io-keychain/wiki/WebSocket-API).
+For quick step-by-step guides see [Pipe integration guide](https://github.com/arrayio/array-io-keychain/wiki/Pipe-Integration-guide) and [WebSocket integration guide](https://github.com/arrayio/array-io-keychain/wiki/WebSocket-API) that you can find in the corresponding API.
 For simple installation tutorials for Windows, MacOs, and Linux go to [Installation guides](https://github.com/arrayio/array-io-keychain/wiki/Installation-guides).

 Read full [KeyChain Protocol](https://github.com/arrayio/array-io-keychain/wiki/KeyChain-Protocol) with comprehensive descriptions of JSON requests broken down into simple commands and parameters.